Nymphs (band): Band history

 Alex Kirst died on January 13, 2011, as the result of a car accident.
 His body was found just before midnight near Date Palm and Gerald Ford Drive in Cathedral City, California.
 He was 47.
 Kirst is the brother of guitarist Whitey Kirst, who has also played with Iggy Pop.

-In the summer of 2016, Inger Lorre announced Nymphs were re-forming and going back into the studio with new material for the first time in over 20 years.
+In the summer of 2016, Inger announced Nymphs were re-forming and going back into the studio with new material for the first time in over 20 years.
 A new album and touring would follow.
 The news spread through various magazines, television interviews and online social media.
-The new band lineup would bring back Inger Lorre (vocals) with all new members including Mario Tremaine (guitar), Jordan Lawson (bass), Aaron Cruz (guitar) and Eric James Contreras (drums).
+The new band lineup would bring back Lorre with all new members including Mario Tremaine (guitar), Jordan Lawson (bass), Aaron Cruz (guitar) and Eric James Contreras (drums).
 However, after several brief studio rehearsals, a cover of Dolly Parton's Hard Candy Christmas for Amazon, and an appearance at The Viper Room in Hollywood, California, the newly formed Nymphs called it quits almost as quickly as they got started.

 November 18, 2016, a reissue of Nymphs' one and only Geffen release from 1991, now an underground classic was released by Rock Candy Records in celebration of the 25th anniversary of the original Geffen release.
 The reissue was remastered and included a 16-page full-color booklet containing a 3,500 word essay, enhanced artwork with previously unseen photos, interviews and band history.

-As of April 2017 Nymphs’ lineup consists of Inger Lorre (vocals-keyboards), Joe Perez (lead guitar), T.J. (rhythm guitar), Angelique Congleton (bass-vocals) and Eric James Contreras (drums).
-The new Nymphs lineup is writing/rehearsing/recording new material to be released and for an upcoming European tour.
+As of April 2017 Nymphs’ lineup consisted of Inger Lorre (vocals-keyboards), Joe Perez (lead guitar), T.J. (rhythm guitar), Angelique Congleton (bass-vocals) and Eric James Contreras (drums).
+The new Nymphs lineup began writing/rehearsing/recording new material to be released.
 A live recording from a 2016 show at the famous Viper Room in Hollywood was released in 2017.

+Inger Lorre died October 16, 2024.